Vanilla Pudding Flower Pie With Raspberry, Kiwi, And Mango Flower Petals

-1. For the pie base, crumble the oatmeal cookies, mix the crumbs with melted butter, and firmly press the mixture into the bottom of a greased 9-inch springform pan.
+1. For the cookie crust, combine the oatmeal cookie crumbs and melted butter and firmly press the mixture into the bottom of a greased 9-inch springform cake pan.

-2. Rinse out the inside of a 16.9 fl oz plastic bottle with a grooved bottom (e.g. Coca-Cola, Pepsi, Sprite, etc.).
-Cut off the bottom 2 inches of the bottle and flip the piece over so that the grooves are facing up.
+2. Rinse out the inside of a 16.9 fl oz plastic bottle with a grooved bottom and cut off the bottom 2 inches of the bottle.
 Repeat with 5 more bottles for a total of 6 grooved bottle pieces.

 3. For the vanilla pudding, add the sugar, egg yolks, milk, butter, vanilla, and corn starch to a saucepan over low heat and whisk until a smooth cream forms.
 Squeeze the liquid out of the soaked gelatin sheets and stir them into the mixture until dissolved.

-4. Pour the vanilla pudding over the pie base in the springform pan, about 1-inch deep, and let cool.
-Grease the grooved bottle pieces and gently push the tops into the pudding so that the grooved ends are facing up.
+4. Pour some of the vanilla pudding over the cookie crust in the springform cake pan, about 1-inch deep, and let cool.
+Grease the outsides of the 6 grooved bottle pieces and gently push the tops into the pudding so that the grooved ends are facing up.

-7. For the fruit flower petals, puree ¾ of the raspberries,¾ of the diced kiwi, and ¾ of the diced mango separately and fill 2 of the flower cavities with raspberry puree, 2 with kiwi puree, and 2 with mango puree.
+7. For the fruit flower petals, puree ¾ of the fresh raspberries, ¾ of the diced kiwi, and ¾ of the diced mango separately and fill 2 of the flower cavities with raspberry puree, 2 with kiwi puree, and 2 with mango puree.
 Decorate the fruit flower petals with the remaining corresponding fruit.

-8. Decorate the middle of the vanilla pudding flower pie with whole raspberries, diced mango, and fresh mint leaves.
+8. Decorate the middle of the vanilla pudding flower pie with fresh raspberries, diced mango, and fresh mint leaves.

 This pie looks beautiful, tastes great, and is super easy to prepare — what more could you possibly want in a dessert?!